godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = SKUs for all product types =

-The WooCommerce Product SKU generator lets you determine which SKUs should be generated automatically, and whether these SKUs should use product slugs or IDs.
+The Product SKU Generator for WooCommerce lets you determine which SKUs should be generated automatically, and whether these SKUs should use product slugs or IDs.
 If a SKU is generated, the input for that SKU will be disabled since you cannot adjust it.

 If you choose not to generate a SKU, then you can enter your own SKU.
 For example, if you only generate variation SKUs, then you can enter a parent product SKU.
 This will be used as the base for your generated variation SKUs, and slugs or IDs will be appended to it.